-Read on to find out how to identify lighting problems with your Asparagus fern and different ways to provide optimal lighting conditions.
+Improper lighting demeans the fancy leaves of the plant.
+So, read on to identify lighting issues with your Asparagus Fern and different ways to provide optimal light.

 - Overview of Asparagus Fern